The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 Diminishing Returns: Why More Precision Eventually Stops Changing the Answer

-Even if a local mind remains powered, cooled, coordinated, informed, and fast enough, it still faces one final ceiling: eventually, more cognition may stop changing what should be done.
+Even if a local agent remains powered, cooled, coordinated, informed, and fast enough, it still faces one final ceiling: eventually, more cognition may stop changing what should be done.

 Let \(U(C)\) denote the achieved decision utility as a function of integrated cognition \(C\).
 Then the practical scaling limit is reached not when \(U(C)\) stops increasing entirely, but when its marginal gain becomes too small to justify further integration: